Quiz Concorso Segretari comunali e provinciali

 Jeff Bezos' space venture Blue Origin auctioned off a seat on its upcoming first crewed spaceflight on Saturday for $28 million.
 The winning bidder, whose name wasn't released, will fly to the edge of space with the Amazon founder and his brother Mark on Blue Origin's New Shepard rocket scheduled to launch on July 20.
 The company said it will reveal the name of the auction winner in the coming weeks.
 Bidding opened at $4.8 million but surpassed $20 million within the first few minutes of the auction.
 The auction's proceeds will be donated to Blue Origin's education-focused nonprofit Club for the Future, which supports kids interested in future STEM careers.
 New Shepard, a rocket that carries a capsule to an altitude of over 340,000 feet, has flown more than a dozen successful test flights without passengers, including one in April at the company's facility in the Texas desert.
 It's designed to carry up to six people and flies autonomously - without needing a pilot.
 The capsule has massive windows to give passengers a view of the earth below during about three minutes in zero gravity, before returning to Earth.
 Bezos and fellow billionaires Elon Musk and Sir Richard Branson are in a race to get to space, but each in different ways.
 Bezos' Blue Origin and Branson's Virgin Galactic are competing to take passengers on short flights to the edge of space, a sector known as suborbital tourism, while Musk's SpaceX is launching private passengers on further, multi-day flights, in what is known as orbital tourism.
 Blue Origin's auc??on may have netted $28 million, but a seat on a suborbital spacecraft is typically much less expensive.
 Virgin Galactic has historically sold reservations between $200,000 and $250,000 per ticket, and more recently charged the Italian Air Force about $500,000 per ticket for a training spaceflight.
 Musk's orbital missions are more costly than the suborbital flights, with NASA paying SpaceX about $55 million per seat for spaceflights to the ISS.

 Read the extract taken from CNBC and then choose the correct option.
-Which of the following is NOT true about New Shepherd?
+Who will receive the profits from the auc??on?

-4290 Qual è la corretta traduzione della parola “Boat”?
+4420 Qual č la corretta traduzione della parola “Meal”?

-Read the extract taken from The Guardian and then choose the correct option.
-EMDR is based on a theory that:
+Read the extract taken from USA Today and then choose the correct option.
+The writer:

 AMagazine.it